late4ever/Mistia-Labs/Mistia-Nexus/README.md

         nano .env
         ```

     * Inside the editor, add the following line.
-Replace `YourSuperSecretKeyHere` with a strong, random password that you have generated and saved in a password manager.
+Replace `YourSuperSecretKeyHere` and `YourChosenUIPassword` with a strong, random password that you have generated and saved in a password manager.

         ```txt
         DUPLICATI_SETTINGS_KEY=YourSuperSecretKeyHere